Mallear/docker-workshop/1-first-container/README.md

 ## Overview

-In this part, you will start your first container and explore Docker CLI possibilities.
+In this part, you will start your first container and explore Docker CLI commands.

 ## Pre requisite

 - Docker Desktop started
 - Or at least Docker engine running

 # Step 1: Run your first container